Policy Number: HR201901-1.0 • Version/Last Updated: 1.0 November 2018 • Audience: SCS • Commencement: January 2015 (reviewed 2018)

 An employee is expected to:

-- act in accordance with the, Positive Workplace Relationships and Guidelines
+- act in accordance with the, Positive Workplace Relationships Policy and Guidelines,

 - perform duties to the best of their ability and be accountable for their performance